Al Hartley (USA)

 From 1956-1957 Hartley was involved with such "cheesecake" comics as Showgirls, Patty Powers, and Sherry the Showgirl, as well as A Date With Patsy, all for Atlas/Timely/Marvel, with scripts supplied by Stan Lee.

 Around this same time Hartley is reported to have briefly written and drawn a syndicated cartoon panel entitled Suburbia (1957), but the syndicate which distributed it is unknown, as is the reason why it appeared for such a brief period of time.
-Hartley also provided artwork for Stan Lee's short-lived newspaper comic strip about scouting, Mrs. Lyon's Cubs (shown here at right), after the untimely death of the original artist, Joe Maneely, in 1958.
+Hartley also provided artwork for Stan Lee's short-lived newspaper comic strip about scouting, Mrs. Lyon's Cubs (shown here, left), after the untimely death of the original artist, Joe Maneely, in 1958.
 The strip was syndicated by Field Enterprises.

 The end of the '50s and start of the '60s found Hartley working on western comic titles such as Kid Colt Outlaw, Two-Gun Kid, Gunsmoke Western, and Rawhide Kid.